Hamdan v. Rumsfeld: Thomas

-Thomas likewise disagreed with the plurality's holding that even if the government had charged Hamdan with a crime that was clearly cognizable by military commission, the commission would still lack power to proceed because it does not comply with the terms of the UCMJ and the four Geneva Conventions signed in 1949.
-He again emphasized that the jurisdiction of military commissions is not prescribed by statute but is rather "adapted in each instance to the need that called it forth".
-Thomas argued that the Court's conclusion that Article 36 of the UCMJ amounts to an attempt by Congress to curb the Executive's power is "contrary to the text and structure of the UCMJ" and also inconsistent with prior decisions of the Court.
-Addressing Hamdan's claims under the Geneva Convention, Thomas argued that these are foreclosed by the Court's holding in Johnson v.
+Thomas likewise disagreed with the plurality's holding that even if the government had charged Hamdan with a crime that was clearly cognizable by military commission, the commission would still lack power to proceed because it did not comply with the terms of the UCMJ and the Geneva Conventions.
+He again emphasized that the jurisdiction of military commissions was not prescribed by statute but rather "adapted in each instance to the need that called it forth".
+He argued that the Court's conclusion that Article 36 of the UCMJ amounted to an attempt by Congress to curb the president's power was "contrary to the text and structure of the UCMJ" and also inconsistent with prior decisions of the Court.
+He stated that Hamdan's claims under the Geneva Conventions were foreclosed by the Court's holding in Johnson v.
 Eisentrager, where the majority noted that the respondents could not assert "that anything in the Geneva Convention makes them immune from prosecution or punishment for war crimes".
-Further, even if Hamdan's claim under Common Article 3 was not foreclosed by Eisentrager, it is nevertheless meritless insofar as the President has accepted the determination of the Department of Justice that Common Article 3 of Geneva does not extend to al Qaeda detainees.
-Thomas asserted that the Court's duty in this instance to "defer to the President's understanding of the provision at issue" is made even more acute by the fact that he is acting pursuant to his authority as Commander-in-Chief.
+He wrote that, even if Hamdan's claim under Common Article 3 of the Geneva Conventions was not foreclosed by Eisentrager, it was nevertheless meritless insofar as the president had accepted the determination of the Department of Justice that Common Article 3 did not extend to al-Qaeda detainees.
+He asserted that the Court's duty to "defer to the President's understanding of the provision at issue" was made even more acute by the fact that in Hamdan he had been acting pursuant to his authority as Commander-in-Chief.

-Alito's dissent
+Alito

-In a seven page dissent, Alito sided with Thomas and Scalia's explanation of why they believe the courts had no jurisdiction for this case.
-He explained why he believed the military commission in this case was legal.
-Alito disagreed with the holding of the Court which found that military commissions did not meet the definition of "a regularly constituted court" as required in Common Article 3 of the Geneva Conventions.
-Alito argued that Common Article 3 was satisfied in Hamdan because the military commissions:
+Justice Alito sided with Justices Thomas and Scalia's explanations of why they believed the courts had no jurisdiction to hear the case in a seven-page dissent.
+He wrote that the military commission in this case was legal, taking issue with the holding of the Court that military commissions did not meet the definition of "a regularly constituted court" as required in Common Article 3 of the Geneva Conventions.
+He argued that Common Article 3 was satisfied in Hamdan because the military commissions: